 Meal planning doesn’t have to be complicated and it doesn’t need to take a lot of time.
 You can easily plan your meals for the week (or even month) in 15 minutes.

 Once a week, spend a few minutes reviewing your upcoming schedule for the week.
 Then, create your meal plan and grocery list based on the week’s schedule.

-By the way, create your meal plan in pencil or erasable ink.
+By the way, if you’re using a printable meal planner, create your meal plan in pencil or erasable ink.
 You’ll want to create a meal plan that’s flexible enough to change with your schedule.